 3. Barry Greenstein, Ace on the River.

 This one is an absolute must-read.
 Greenstein does not flood you with ‘pointers for beginners’, or try to make beginners into pros.
-Instead, he shares honest, real-life, Poker experiences., and chronicles his rise to the professional Poker circuit.
+Instead, he shares honest, real-life, poker online experiences., and chronicles his rise to the professional Poker circuit.
 He looks at the setbacks that face aspiring players, and how these can be an advantage.
 It is an unusually honest look at the downside of the professional poker life.

 This one goes back all the way to 1979, but don’t let that put you off!
 Brunson is a Poker legend, and there is no book more legendary in the Poker sphere.
 Inevitably, some sections of this book are out-dated.
 However, Brunson’s playing style is the foundation for many players playing today, and his No-Limit cash games are still completely relevant.